the-louie/instagram-feed/README.txt

 == Changelog ==
 = 1.10.1 =
 * Tweak: Automatic image resolution detection setting now works better with wide images.
 Resizing the browser will now automatically raise the image resolution if needed.
+* Fix: Fixed an issue where the Load More button would disappear if all posts for a feed were cached.

 = 1.10 =
 * New: We've made improvements to the way photos are loaded into the feed, adding a smooth transition to display photos subtly rather than suddenly.